technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 10. After making all necessary settings, click **Save**

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image11.png)

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image12.png)

 11. From top right corner of the agent, click on the **Settings** button.

-![A screenshot of a computer AI-generated content may be incorrect.](./media/image12.png)

 12. Go to Generative AI section, select the Generative AI (Preview), set content moderation as **Medium** and click on **Save** to save the setting.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image13.png)

-**Conclusion**
+    - **Conclusion**

         By completing this exercise, participants will learn:

         1. How to access and set up Microsoft Copilot Studio.

         2. Steps to create and configure a custom Copilot agent.

         3. Practical skills in enabling generative AI and orchestrator settings

-**Note:** The agent is now named "Contoso IT Assistant" and is set up to help users with password resets, VPN access requests, and software installations.
+        > **Note:** The agent is now named "Contoso IT Assistant" and is set up to help users with password resets, VPN access requests, and software installations.

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image14.png)

 ## Task 2: Add Knowledge Base to the Agent

 1. On Contoso agent overview page, scroll down and click on + Add Knowledge button.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image15.png)

-2. Select Click to browse button to add the lab file Contoso IT Support Issue from your local system and then click on Add to save the file.
+2. Select Click to browse button to add the lab file Contoso IT Support Issue from your local system and then click on Add to agent to save the file.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image16.png)

-![A screenshot of a computer AI-generated content may be incorrect.](./media/image17.png)
+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/add-01.png)

 # Exercise 2: Getting Started with SharePoint Site